All Mine (f(x) song)

 "All Mine" is a song recorded by South Korean girl group f(x) for the first season of SM Station, a weekly digital music project by their label SM Entertainment.
 The song was released through the project on July 22, 2016, serving as the group's first release since their Christmas single "Wish List" in December 2015, and subsequently their last Korean single to date as a quartet.

 Background and release

 On July 20, 2016, it was announced that f(x) would be the next artist to release a single for the SM Station project, with the title, "All Mine", on July 22.
-The single was released digitally at midnight on July 22, 2016, by S.M.
-Entertainment, accompanied by a music video.
+The single was released digitally at midnight on July 22, 2016, by SM Entertainment, accompanied by a music video.

 Music video

 The music video was filmed during f(x)'s stay in Japan for SM Town Live World Tour V in Osaka.
 It was directed and edited by the group's rapper, Amber.